DFE-Digital/login.dfe.public-api/README.md

 }
 ```

-### Service Users with filters
+## Service Users with filters

-You can get a list of users with filters as defined in the Authorization token (iss attribute)
+You can get a list of users with filters as defined in the Authorization token (iss attribute).
 The request looks like:

 ```